myusername-dot/cube-lab-3D/README.md

 #### Explore the generated maze.

-Special thanks to [PilzHere](https://github.com/PilzHere) for the project [Foxenstein3D](https://github.com/PilzHere/Foxenstein3D) from which I took most of the code.
+Thanks to [PilzHere](https://github.com/PilzHere) for the project [Foxenstein3D](https://github.com/PilzHere/Foxenstein3D) from which I took most of the code.

 #### Contains:

 Chunks, frustum cull, overlap filters, multithreading and transactions!
-And more fun!